Buccaneers–Saints rivalry: 2020s

-After Winston signed with the Saints and the Buccaneers signed Tom Brady in the 2020 offseason, the rivalry continued to heat up when the Buccaneers were heavily favored to compete for the Super Bowl by the media.
+Jameis Winston was released from Tampa Bay and signed with the Saints for 2020.
+The Buccaneers signed Tom Brady in the 2020 offseason, and the rivalry continued to heat up when the Buccaneers were heavily favored to compete for the Super Bowl by the media.
 Saints defensive end Cameron Jordan was vocal in dismissing the Buccaneers' offseason additions, saying that Brady was "preparing for arthritis come Week 1", calling him the "second-best quarterback of all time", and even saying the Bucs were fighting for "second place" in the NFC South.
-He also referred to rookie offensive tackle Tristan Wirfs as "fresh meat" on Twitter on the night of the 2020 NFL Draft, when the Buccaneers traded up to select him with the 13th overall pick.
-Brady would replace Jameis Winston, who had signed with the Saints, adding more fuel to the fire.
+He also referred to rookie offensive tackle Tristan Wirfs as "fresh meat" on Twitter on the night of the 2020 NFL draft, when the Buccaneers traded up to select him with the 13th overall pick.
+Brady effectively replaced Winston, adding more fuel to the fire.

-In Week 1 of the 2020 regular season, New Orleans beat Tampa Bay 34-23, at the Superdome.
-The Buccaneers started strong jumping to a 7-0 lead in the first quarters, but two interceptions from Brady, including a Janoris Jenkins pick six, cost Tampa Bay.
+In Week 1 of the 2020 season, New Orleans beat Tampa Bay 34–23, at the Superdome.
+The Buccaneers started strong jumping to a 7–0 lead in the first quarters, but two interceptions from Brady, including a Janoris Jenkins pick six, cost Tampa Bay.

 The two teams met again at Raymond James Stadium on Sunday Night Football in Week 9, and the Saints would beat the Buccaneers, 38-3, the most lopsided loss of Brady's career.
 The win resulted in a regular season sweep for the Saints, marking the first time Brady was swept by a divisional rival.
-The game was a turning point for both teams as the Buccaneers, who were 1st in the NFC South coming into the game, dropped to second in the division and sparked a two game losing streak.
-Meanwhile the Saints, who'd struggled in the 2020 regular season, returned to their dominance they'd seen the previous three seasons.
+The game was a turning point for both teams as the Buccaneers, who were first place in the NFC South coming into the game, dropped to second in the division and sparked a two-game losing streak.
+Meanwhile the Saints, who had struggled during the 2020 regular season, returned to their dominance they had seen the previous three seasons.
 The win for the Saints ultimately culminated in a fourth consecutive NFC South championship.
 The game was also a bounce back game for Michael Thomas, who only caught 3 passes for 17 yards and no touchdowns in Week 1 before suffering an ankle injury that kept him out until the teams' second meeting.
 The Saints gained attention for dancing in the Buccaneers' locker room, Jordan continuing to talk trash, and Winston "eating a W" as he did to motivate the Bucs to beat New Orleans before their 2017 Week 9 matchup.
-Their celebration, however, was later found to be in violation of the league's COVID-19 policies, and they were ultimately fined $500,000 and were stripped of a seventh-round draft pick in the 2021 NFL Draft.
+Their celebration, however, was later found to be in violation of the league's COVID-19 policies, and they were ultimately fined $500,000 and were stripped of a seventh-round draft pick in the 2021 NFL draft.
 The Saints finished the season with a 12-4 record and the Buccaneers finished 11-5, with both teams earning a playoff berth.